ilikescience/mhs11/src/assets/writing/album-art.md

 Growing up in Brooklyn, New York, Steinweiss took an early interest in art and earned a scholarship to Parsons School of Design.
 On graduating, he worked for Austrian designer Joseph Binder, whose bold, graphic posters had influenced design for the first decades of the 1900s.

 {% gallery %}
-{% image "/images/albumart-2.jpg" "" "Joseph Binder, <i>The Most Important Wheels in America, Association of American Railroads</i> (1952)" "via Moma" %}
+{% image "/images/albumart-2.jpg" "A poster with bold graphic design" "Joseph Binder, <i>The Most Important Wheels in America, Association of American Railroads</i> (1952)" "via Moma" %}
-{% image "/images/albumart-4.jpg" "" "Joseph Binder, <i>Österreichs Wiederaufbau Ausstellung Salzburg</i> (1933)" "via Moma" %}
+{% image "/images/albumart-4.jpg" "A poster with bold graphic design" "Joseph Binder, <i>Österreichs Wiederaufbau Ausstellung Salzburg</i> (1933)" "via Moma" %}
-{% image "/images/albumart-3.jpg" "" "Joseph Binder, <i>Air Corps U.S. Army (Winning entry for the MoMA National Defense Poster Competition [Army Air Corps Recruiting])</i>" "via Moma" %}
+{% image "/images/albumart-3.jpg" "A poster with bold graphic design" "Joseph Binder, <i>Air Corps U.S. Army (Winning entry for the MoMA National Defense Poster Competition [Army Air Corps Recruiting])</i>" "via Moma" %}
 {% endgallery %}

 After his work with Binder, Steinweiss was hired by Columbia Records to produce promotional displays and ads, but the job didn’t stick.
 At the outbreak of World War II, he went to work for the Navy's Training and Development Center in New York City, designing teaching material and cautionary posters.